-Most people who died, died between the ages of 20 and 40 who had the strongest immune system because their own immune system killed them.
+Most people who died, died between the ages of 20 and 40, who had the strongest immune system because their own immune system killed them.
 In its effort to fight the virus, it killed the person.
-100,000,000 people.
+One hundred million people.
 All of that happened because of a tiny virus in some pigs in Kansas.
 All viruses come from birds.
 Got in pigs.
 Some people who were around the pigs were conscripted to go into World War I. They were sent to a base in Kansas with 25,000 soldiers.
-Infected the soldiers there and it went all over the world.
+Infected the soldiers there, and it went all over the world.

 I am so glad to be living on this end of human history.
 Do you know there wasn’t a disease in the history of humanity cured, scientifically, until 1885?
 Because they didn't know what caused disease.
 They were bleeding people.
 So, you can be thankful for advancement, right?
 You can be thankful you're living on this end of man subduing the earth.
 But this is a dangerous planet to live on.

-That’s why Romans 8 says, “The whole creation” – does what – “groans.”
+That’s why Romans 8 says, “The whole creation” – Does what? – “groans.”
 There is, secondly, moral evil.
 Moral evil is personal, internal, spiritual.
 Wickedness, sin, transgression.
 This dominates the human race.
-And I’m not just talking about moral evil like you heard in those presidential kinds of discussions on television.
-I’m not talking about what goes on in Damphu.
+And I’m not just talking about moral evil like you heard in those presidential kind of discussions on television.
+I’m not talking about what goes on in Darfur.
 We all know that’s evil at massive proportions.
-But this is kind of moral evil is so pervasive, it’s in every single human heart and is a dominating and controlling force.
+But this kind of moral evil is so pervasive.
+It’s in every single human heart and is a dominating and controlling force.
 The Bible says, “There’s not one who’s good, no not one.”

 All these immoral sinners trying to survive in a fallen world, colliding with each other in malfunctioning marriages and families and friendships and rivalries that escalate into wars, are manifest evidence of the moral evil in the world.

-Revelation 12 tells us a third of the holy angels fell out of Heaven and constitute the force of demons, who develop their ideologies, the fortresses that become the tombs of people, as Paul describes them in 2 Corinthians chapter 10.
-These are vile beings who really, in some ways, were a little bit more clandescent until Jesus arrived and when Jesus arrived, they made an all-out effort to try to stop him.
+Revelation 12 tells us a third of the holy angels fell out of heaven and constitute the force of demons, who develop their ideologies, the fortresses that become the tombs of people, as Paul describes them in 2 Corinthians chapter 10.
+These are vile beings who really, in some ways, were a little bit more clandestine until Jesus arrived, and when Jesus arrived, they made an all-out effort to try to stop Him.